You are here:

 - Tackle pupil anxiety by answering questions and giving explanations

-- Prioritise non-academic activities to help pupils settle
+- Prioritise non-academic activities at first, if pupils need help to settle

 - Make 'happiness boxes' with younger pupils on their first day back to comfort them